k7term1a/AIOT-HW3/README.md

 streamlit run app.py
 ```

-4) In the app, select your preferred data source.
-If the local file does not exist, use upload/URL/built-in options.
+4) The app auto-loads the dataset (local → URL → built-in).
 The UI shows dataset summary, evaluation metrics (accuracy, classification report, confusion matrix), ROC/PR curves, and a text area to classify a single message.

 ## Notes

 - The model is a simple `TfidfVectorizer` + `MultinomialNB` pipeline.
 - Training happens in-memory on app start and results are cached.
-- You can upload or use a URL if the local file is unavailable.
+- No manual selection needed; it falls back automatically.
 - The built-in sample is small and intended only for demonstration, not for benchmarking.